rebelsky/le21/_assignments/misc-07.md

 ---
-title: Miscellaneous Assignment 6
+title: Miscellaneous Assignment 7
-subtitle: Detailed paper outline
+subtitle: Discussion diagram
 summary: |
-  Outline your paper.
+  Draw a diagram.
 collaboration: |
   Each student should submit their own responses to this assignment.
 You may consult other students in the class as you review the course materials.
 If you